Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/how-to/_multiple-topics-and-acl.md

 ```

-A client can use the `topic-list` query argument to send the message to multiple topics
+A client can use the `topic-list` query argument to send the message to multiple topics, including any topics in the  `allowed_topic` list, as well as the default topic defined in the `topic` field:

 ```
 > curl 'http://localhost:8000/kafka?topic-list=my-topic,topic1'